shaankhosla/repeat/docs/src/commands.md

 ### `repeater llm [--set|--clear|--test]`

-Manage the optional OpenAI helper that can auto-cloze cards missing brackets before a drill.
+Manage the optional OpenAI helper that can auto-cloze missing brackets and rephrase questions before a drill.

 - `--set <KEY>`: write the key to the local keyring (`com.repeater/openai:default`).
 - `--test`: verify the configured key by calling OpenAI.